GuidesAdvancedMaintenance Mode

 Maintenance Mode

 The Maintenance Mode allows you to temporarily divert traffic from your service to a web page that informs your users that the service is temporarily unavailable.
-Two Flightcontrol services support Maintenance Mode: fargate and static.
+Two Flightcontrol services support Maintenance Mode: web and static.

 The page your users will see looks like this: